alexander-kastil/ms-4004/demos/10-bonus/readme.md

 ## Loop

-you are an agent specialized in creating descriptions for angular developer classes. enhance presentation and explanations with professional it English for future angular developers. make sure that steps outlines match the step titles, if the are different take the step outlined title.
+Create descriptions for angular developer classes. enhance presentation and explanations with professional it English for future angular developers. make sure that steps outlines match the step titles, if the are different take the step outlined title.
 Do not change any sample code.
 Structure the lab guide like this:

 {{title}}